PreMix: Label-Efficient Multiple Instance Learning via Non-Contrastive Pre-training and Feature Mixing: Declaration of generative AI and AI-assisted technologies in the writing process

-Recent research in MIL has evolved beyond traditional methods such as mean or max pooling, focusing instead on extracting and aggregating patch features for slide-level predictions \citep{ReMix_Data_Augmentation_MIL}.
-This transition is highlighted by the adoption of RNN-based methods like MIL-RNN \citep{MIL_RNN_Feature_Aggregator}, which integrate information across entire slides but can encounter challenges in managing long-distance information loss due to the vast number of patches.
-To address these spatial complexities, ABMIL \citep{ABMIL_Feature_Aggregator} computes attention scores for each patch, while DSMIL \citep{DSMIL_Feature_Aggregator} applies distances between instances and a critical instance as weights.
-CLAM \citep{CLAM_Slide_Efficient} refines the feature space through instance-level clustering, focusing on key regions within slides.
-TransMIL \citep{TransMIL_Feature_Aggregator} employs a transformer architecture to explore correlations among instances.
-DTFD-MIL \citep{DFTD-MIL_Slide_Efficient} addresses data limitations in WSIs by introducing pseudo-bags and calculating instance probabilities under the ABMIL framework.
-Recently, MHIM-MIL \citep{MHIM-MIL-Feature_Aggregator} has focused on identifying hard-to-classify instances using a momentum teacher to train attention-based MIL models.
+Recent progress in MIL for WSI classification has shifted from simple aggregation techniques, such as mean or max pooling, to more sophisticated approaches that learn to combine patch-level features for slide-level predictions \citep{ReMix_Data_Augmentation_MIL}.
+Early efforts like MIL-RNN \citep{MIL_RNN_Feature_Aggregator} attempted to aggregate sequential patch features but were limited by the inability to capture long-range dependencies, especially in slides with a large number of patches.
+To address this, attention-based methods have been proposed.
+ABMIL \citep{ABMIL_Feature_Aggregator} assigns attention weights to individual patches, while DSMIL \citep{DSMIL_Feature_Aggregator} computes instance-level scores based on their distances to a representative “critical instance.”
+CLAM \citep{CLAM_Slide_Efficient} enhances the feature space through instance-level clustering, and TransMIL \citep{TransMIL_Feature_Aggregator} employs transformer-based architectures to model global relationships among patches.
+DTFD-MIL \citep{DFTD-MIL_Slide_Efficient} tackles label sparsity by generating pseudo-bags and estimating instance probabilities within the ABMIL framework.
+More recently, MHIM-MIL \citep{MHIM-MIL-Feature_Aggregator} identifies challenging instances through a momentum teacher to refine attention-based MIL training.